 Electrical current is 230 volts, 50Hz.
-Round two-pin plugs with a hole for a male grounding pin are standard.
+Round two-pin plugs with a hole for a grounding pin are standard.
 Most sockets also take the standard European two-pin plugs.

 Czech is the official language but English and German are also widely spoken.

 There are no major health risks associated with travel to the Czech Republic, and there are no vaccination requirements for international travellers.
-Vaccinations are recommended for hepatitis A and hepatitis B. Long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
+Vaccinations are recommended for hepatitis A and hepatitis B, and long-term visitors to forested areas may want to seek medical advice about immunisation against tick-borne encephalitis.
 Medical facilities are good in Prague, but may be more limited in rural areas.
 After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.

 Though tipping in restaurants is optional and generally no service charge is added to bills, gratuities of about 10 percent are expected for good service.
 Taxi drivers are tipped by rounding up the fare at the end of the journey.

 Most visits to the Czech Republic are trouble-free, though the risk of indiscriminate terrorist attacks is a factor throughout Europe.
 Petty theft is a concern, especially on public transport and around the main tourist sites in Prague, so visitors should be mindful of their belongings.
 Violent crime is rare.

 Drunken behaviour and drinking in public is punishable by law in the Czech Republic, and some bars and restaurants in Prague will not allow entry for stag parties.
 While same-sex relationships are legal, same-sex marriages aren't recognized; public displays of affection may be frowned on or draw unwanted attention.

 The international access code for the Czech Republic is +420.
-Purchasing a local prepaid SIM card is a good way to keep calling costs down, as international roaming can be expensive, and international calls from hotels involve high surcharges.
-Many cafes, restaurants, hotels and shopping centres offer free wifi access.
+Purchasing a local prepaid SIM card is a good way to keep calling costs down, as international roaming can be expensive and international calls from hotels involve high surcharges.
+Many cafes, restaurants, hotels and shopping centres offer free wifi.